Funny Stand-Up Comedy Show Formats That Actually Work

 For those of you running shows, I suggest you can keep the creativity and the interest boosted with some fun brainstorming and effort.
 It’s more work for sure.

-Sometimes, I assure you, it’s worth that extra effort.
+Sometimes, I assure you, it’s worth that

 Online classes for comedians at every level of experience